Tulskaya (Moscow Metro)

 Tulskaya (Tульская) is a station of the Serpukhovsko-Timiryazevskaya Line of the Moscow Metro.
 It was opened in 1983 as part of the pilot stage of the line.
 The station is a single vault located underneath the Tulskaya square, named after the city of Tula.

+There are future plans to construct a transfer station with the same name to the Rublyovo-Arkhangelskaya and Biryulyovskaya lines when they fusion together.